 We have spoken about the importance of MedPay many times before.
 If you had the foresight to elect for MedPay coverage, send your medical bills to your insurance company and let them take care of the payments.
 Follow the steps provided by the insurance company and make sure they have all the information they need to process your medical bills using MedPay.

 Option Three: Pay Your Medical Bills Using your Health Insurance

-You can submit your medical bills through your health insurance.
-If the hospital had your insurance information they may have done this already.
-Your health insurance company may cover the medical bills however, they may expect repayment after your car accident case is settled.
+You can submit your medical bills to your health insurance.
+If the hospital had your insurance information, they might have done this already.
+Your health insurance company may cover the medical bills.
+However, they may expect repayment after your car accident case is settled.
 This is known as subrogation.
 This is why hiring a car accident attorney for your Virginia car accident case is so important.
 If the car accident caused severe injuries and high medical bills paid by your health insurer, you want to be sure your settlement covers repayment to your health insurance company.
 Subrogation may not apply to all health insurance policies, so look at your plan documents and check before speaking to an adjuster about your medical bills.